hmerritt/autocost/README.md

-# Car Monthly Cost Calculator
+# `autocost`

-Calculate the average monthly cost of owning a car over a given period of time.
+Calculate the average monthly cost of owning an automobile over a given period of time.

 Takes into account: